> For the complete documentation index, see llms.txt.

 Sync Port configurations between environments using Port AI and MCP

 This guide shows how to move Port configurations between environments by using GitHub as your source of truth.
-We will connect GitHub MCP, register a reusable skill for configuration export and import, back up blueprints and actions into a repository, and then import them into a second Port environment.
+We will connect GitHub MCP, register a reusable skill for configuration export and import, and then use Port's AI chat widget to back up blueprints and actions into a repository from one environment and import them into a second Port environment.
+The entire flow runs inside Port, so no external IDE is required.

 Banner image